ainarajn/Final_Master_Project/README.md

 This script iterates over each row of the provided batch of SNPs and obtains the SNP likelihood.

+It is necessary: <https://github.com/MyersGroup/relate.git> (SampleBranchLengths.sh has been modified -> SampleBranchLengths_custom.sh)

 **Input**:

 1. batch\_{num}\_ merged\_SNPs.tsv [Trim\_SNP Output Flatten]